robiot/robiot/README.md

 - Created my first invention at 8 y/o
 - Made snapchat filters with 14 million views at 12 y/o
 - Made software with 280k+ users at 14
+- Did pentesting/cybersec and reverse engineered software at 14
 - Traveled alone across europe to conferances since 15
 - Created a freelancing company at 15
 - Finished all high school programming classes in 3 weeks instead of 3 years at 16